Does your organization rely on corporate volunteers?

 When it comes to the number of EVP (employee volunteer program) partners, one third of nonprofits reported having between six and ten partners, while almost another third reported having more than twenty partners.

 When asked to share their biggest challenges, three common problems rose to the top of the list.
-Thirty-five percent are looking for a better way to customize the experience for EVP participants, while thirty percent expressed difficulty in keeping volunteers engaged.
+Thirty-five percent are looking for a better way to customize the experience for EVP participants, while thirty percent expressed difficulty in engaging corporate volunteers.
 Another ten percent struggled with showing appreciation to partners and volunteers.

 Growing Corporate Volunteerism